thinhnguyenngoc0104/tms/README.md

 - **Tasks** - Task information with assignee and project relationships
 - **Project Members** - Many-to-many relationship between users and projects

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Submit a pull request

 ## 🆘 Support

-For support and questions:
 - Check the Swagger documentation at `/swagger-ui/index.html`
-- Review the authorization rules in `AUTHORIZATION_RULES.md`
-- Ensure your Auth0 configuration is correct

 ---